 (Print this recipe = = >> Homemade Self Rising Flour )

 Measure out the 6 cups of all purpose flour into a large mixing bowl.
 Add in the 3 tablespoons of baking powder and the 1 tablespoon of salt.
 Mix together well with a spoon or a whisk.
 Store in covered container.

 Remember that the most accurate way to measure flour is to use the dry ingredient measuring cups.
 (The kind that come in a set of varying sizes rather than a glass cup with marks on the sides).
 Use your measuring cup to scoop out enough flour so that the cup is heaping.
 Then use a knife to level it off.

 So what recipe put me in a position of needing some self rising flour?
-A super easy recipe for Beer Bread which I’ll be trying next.
-Stay tuned!
+Check out my trial of this quick and easy recipe for Beer Bread